Request for Proposals: Testing of Liability Pricing Models

 It might be necessary for the CAS to obtain a base dataset of anonymous insurance transaction for use by researchers.
 Part of the problem is that financial economics is much less familiar with insurance data compared to the copious amounts of market data available in the capital markets.
 Of course, methods that make use of public information, like the statutory statements, would be welcome (the Mildenhall paper below is an example of this).

 Examples of this kind of research are infrequent, but they exist.
 The following papers are examples of tests that have already taken place, and that would satisfy the requirements of this RFP.
 All 3 papers provide a thorough exposition of a theoretical framework, followed by empirical testing of that framework.
 Two of these papers (Major/Kreps, Venter) focus on catastrophe pricing, while the third (Mildenhall) examines the structure of risk loads.
-Papers focusing on primary lines of business would be particularly welcome, particularly in the context of the Risk Assessment Database Models.
+Papers focusing on primary lines of business would be particularly welcome, particularly in the context of the Risk Premium Project Models.

 - Major, J. and Kreps, R., 2002, Catastrophe Risk Pricing in the Traditional Market, Alternative Risk Strategies, ed.
 Lane, M., London: Risk Books